nourahmad1/Senior-Hardware/README.md

 ## 📖 Overview

-IRFPE is a small robot that teaches programming concepts hands‑on.
-A companion mobile app sends commands over **Bluetooth Low Energy** to a master ESP32, which interprets them and either acts directly or relays the command over **ESP‑NOW** to a second ESP32 that controls the remaining hardware.
+IRFPE is a small robot used to teach programming concepts hands‑on.
+A companion mobile app sends commands over **Bluetooth Low Energy** to a master ESP32, which interprets them and either acts directly or relays the command over **ESP‑NOW** to a second ESP32 that drives the rest of the hardware.

-The firmware lives as two independent Arduino sketches — one per chip.
+The firmware is split into two independent Arduino sketches — one per chip.

 <br/>